 - Credit reporting

-Remember, you can sell your home in foreclosure, but speed is of the essence.
+Remember, you can sell home in foreclosure, but speed is of the essence.
 In general, you should:

 - Communicate with your lender